Angkor Wat: Central structure

 Beyond, the second and inner galleries are connected to two flanking libraries by another cruciform terrace, again a later addition.
-From the second level upwards, devatas abound on the walls, singly or in groups of up to four.
+From the second level upwards, devata images are abound on the walls, singly or in groups of up to four.
 The second-level enclosure is 100 m by 115 m, and may originally have been flooded to represent the ocean around Mount Meru.
 Three sets of steps on each side lead up to the corner towers and gopuras of the inner gallery.
 The steep stairways may represent the difficulty of ascending to the kingdom of the gods.
 This inner gallery, called the Bakan, is a 60 m square with axial galleries connecting each gopura with the central shrine and subsidiary shrines located below the corner towers.

 The roofings of the galleries are decorated with the motif of the body of a snake ending in the heads of lions or garudas.
 Carved lintels and pediments decorate the entrances to the galleries and the shrines.
 The tower above the central shrine rises 43 m to a height of 65 m above the ground; unlike those of previous temple mountains, the central tower is raised above the surrounding four.
 The shrine itself, originally occupied by a statue of Vishnu and open on each side, was walled in when the temple was converted to Theravada Buddhism, the new walls featuring standing Buddhas.
 In 1934, the conservator George Trouvé excavated the pit beneath the central shrine: filled with sand and water it had already been robbed of its treasure, but he did find a sacred foundation deposit of gold leaf two metres above ground level.